xxcosita3czxx/e550-opencore-efi-setup/README.md

 Fix The sleep (could or could not work already, its kinda quirky) Fix usb accessory needs power (usb map issue maybe?)

+## Problem?

+Either try to fix it first yourself with opencore wiki, or create an issue, if you have fixed anything in Issues, please pull request 🙏